attributes-unlimited/html-au/articles/primeagen-htmx-lit.md

 # Primeagen Dislikes of lit-html

 In his video he states what he does not like about lit-html.
-I'm contrasting those comments to evaluate html-au
+I am evaluating html-au against those points.

 ## Compile Step